26.1 Practice on the pitch or the rest of the square

 - warn the player that the practice is not permitted;

 - inform the other umpire and, as soon as practicable, both captains of the reason for this action.

-18.104.22.168 If the contravention is by a batsman at the wicket, the umpire shall inform the other batsman and each incoming batsman that the warning has been issued.
+18.104.22.168 If the contravention is by a batter at the wicket, the umpire shall inform the other batter and each incoming batter that the warning has been issued.
 The warning shall apply to the team of that player throughout the match.

 26.4.2 If during the match there is any further contravention by any player of that team, the umpire shall